 The unused portion of the line of credit doesn’t pass to their heirs.
 In other words, if the reverse mortgage borrower had used $50,000 of a $200,000 reverse mortgage line of credit, the remaining $150,000 on the line does not pass to the heirs for their use.
 As for the outstanding $50,000 loan amount, the heirs should select the repayment option that advantages them the most.

 Let simple math answer this question.
 If the loan amount is small and the value of the home is large, there should be a lot of equity for the heirs, which presents options.
-They may choose to sell the property to pocket the equity.
+They may choose to sell the property and retain any remaining equity.
 Alternatively, if they wish to retain ownership, they might choose to pay off the loan with personal funds or savings or by refinancing the loan, even with another reverse mortgage if they are 62 or over.
 As a further inducement, heirs can pay off the loan at the lower of the amount owed or 95% of the home’s appraised value.

 As mentioned, a reverse mortgage is a non-recourse loan, meaning if there is a shortfall (the loan balance is greater than the home’s value), the heirs owe nothing, and the lender cannot look to any other assets to repay the money.